steve-fryatt/puzzles/README.md

 The RISC OS port of Puzzles uses the original sources from Simon Tatham's Git repository, which are located as a submodule at `src/core`.
 You will therefore need to run `git submodule init` and `git submodule update` after cloning the RISC OS front end, in order to pull these additional sources in.
 These files are considered a 'black box' as far as the RISC OS code is concerned: for more details on the code within this submodule, take a look at Simon's website at https://www.chiark.greenend.org.uk/~sgtatham/puzzles/.

+The upstream sources can be updated using `git submodule update --remote`, and then a specific revision checked out to peg the build to that version.

 There are a few additional steps which must be carried out manually, as described below.

 ### Puzzles and Source Files